jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 <br>

 ## 04: Balance risk types ⚖️
-Taking a balanced sample from each risk type (political, security and economic) doesn't seem to improve overall accuracy, perhaps because the risk types are not overly imbalanced or because we are dropping badly needed data.
+Taking a balanced sample from each risk type (political, security and economic) doesn't seem to improve overall accuracy, perhaps as the risk types are not overly imbalanced or because we are dropping badly needed data.
 [See notebook.](Notebooks/04_balance_risk_types.ipynb)

 #### Risk type imbalances